 Making sense of how the human mind perceives the whole and not the parts of it.
 Five design principles derive from the Gestalt theory: proximity, similarity, continuity, closure and figure/ground.
 Each employs different methods to create unity within the whole.At the heart of most design principles, it’s all about making sense of how the human mind perceives the whole of something and not the parts of it.
 Five design principles which derive from the Gestalt theory include:

 - Proximity: Elements close to each other are considered part of the same group.
 I.e Kerning, which helps readers understand each word as part of a larger sentence.

 - Similarity: Elements that look alike are perceived as part of a group.

 - Continuity: Objects that are plotted into a continuous pattern are grouped together by the mind.

-- Closure: Our minds want closure, a shape only needs to be implied for our mind to fill in the gaps and see more than is actually there.
+- Closure: Our minds want closure.
+A shape only needs to be implied for our mind to fill in the gaps.

 - Figure/ground: People can immediately identify which element is the figure and which is the ground.
 The viewer’s mind sees the smallest element as the figure and the larger one as the ground or background.